86 E. 8th Street,

-A new owner was eventually found, and the theater opened in 1911 as a vaudeville house, though it soon began to screen movies as well.
+A new owner was eventually found, and the theatre opened in 1911 as a vaudeville house, though it soon began to screen movies as well.

-In 1988, the theater was purchased by Hope College.
-Two years later, the theater received a renovation, including the removal of several rows of seats to make more legroom, an updated lobby, with a new concession stand and larger restrooms, new lighting, heating, air-conditioning, and projection and sound equipment.
-The old facade was uncovered and restored to its original appearance.
+In 1988, the theatre was purchased by Hope College.
+Two years later, the theatre received a renovation, including the removal of several rows of seats to make more legroom, an updated lobby, with a new concession stand and larger restrooms, new lighting, heating, air-conditioning, and projection and sound equipment.
+The old façade was uncovered and restored to its original appearance.
 At the time of the renovation, the theater’s original name was also brought back after decades.

 The college uses the Knickerbocker Theatre for concerts, poetry readings, and live performances, as well as for screening art and foreign films.

 Just login to your account and subscribe to this theater.